NHS surgeons removed multiple teeth from under-18s in England a record 42,911 times in 2016-17, figures show.

 Health campaigners said the “alarming” trend showed children were eating too many sweet foods and should prompt tough action to cut their sugar intake.

 “These figures show that we have an oral health crisis and highlight the damage that excessive sugar intake is doing to young people’s health,” said Izzi Seccombe, a councillor and the chair of the LGA’s community wellbeing board.

 Children’s poor dental health can limit their ability to eat, play, socialise and speak normally, she added.
+This is a concern

 The government’s main policy to prevent tooth decay in children most at risk, called Starting Well, was not given new funding and operates only in parts of just 13 local council areas in England, the BDA said.